demon2202/OOPS-in-CPP/README.md

 Ruby
 Scala
 PHP
-Check out the OOPs concept in Python Video.

 ## 15. What is inheritance?
 Whenever one class is derived from another, it is referred to as inheritance.
 The child class will inherit all of the parent class’s public and protected properties and methods.
 Apart from the attributes and methods inherited from the parent class, it can also have its own additional set of features.
 The’ extends’ keyword is used to specify an inherited class.